Citric Acid, Sodium Citrate, and Potassium Citrate

 Refer to adult dosing.

 Administer after meals.
 Dilute with water prior to administration.
 Chilling solution prior to dosing helps to enhance palatability.
-May follow dose with additional water.
+May follow dose with additional fluids.

 Should be taken after meals to avoid GI upset or laxative effect.